jasonmccreary/blog-posts/2012-01-13-iodocs-install-configure-deploy-heroku.md

 While running I/O Docs locally worked, I needed to share the documentation with my team.
 Heroku to the rescue.
 Heroku is a cloud hosting service that plays nicely with git, node.js and redis.
 In this case, all were free add-ons.
 The sign up process for Heroku was simple and I was ready to deploy an app in minutes.

 I started following a post about deploying I/O Docs to Heroku by [Princess Polymath][9].
-Unfortunately as noted in my comment on her post, it didn&rsquo;t get me all the way.
+Unfortunately as noted in my comment on her post, it didn't get me all the way.
 Although it ran fine locally, I received an error regarding the redis configuration when running on Heroku.

 Heroku required some configuration changes in more spots than Princess Polymath noted.
 I added the following updates to app.js while to be minimally invasive (I hate hacking core code).